Weapon systems officer

 A Weapon Systems Officer (WSO), nicknamed "Wizzo", is an air flight officer directly involved in all air operations and weapon systems of a military aircraft.

 Historically, aircrew duties in military aircraft were highly specialised and rigid, because the relevant controls, instruments/displays, and/or weapons were concentrated in front of particular seats, panels or positions.
 That included two-seat variants of fighter or attack/strike aircraft (including late 20th century types such as the F-4 Phantom II, A-6 Intruder, F-111 Aardvark, F-14 Tomcat, Panavia Tornado, Su-24 Fencer and Su-30MK Flanker-C, Dassault Mirage 2000N/2000D).

 From the 1970s onward an aircraft with two-member crews, such as the F-15E Strike Eagle, F/A-18F Super Hornet or Su-34 Fullback and Dassault Rafale B have often featured programmable multi-function displays.
 These programs allow roles to be more flexible than previous generation aircraft.
 Multiple crew members can be responsible for detecting, targeting and engaging air-to-air or ground targets, communications, datalinks and/or defensive systems.
 Roles can be customized based on experience, expertise, workload, tactics, and weapons being employed.
 Pilots usually retain the responsibility for flying the aircraft in tactical situations.
-However, the crews of dedicated bomber aircraft usually retain distinct, rigidly-defined and conventional roles.
+However, the crews of dedicated bomber aircraft usually retain distinct, rigidly defined and conventional roles.

 United Kingdom

-In the Royal Air Force, a WSO is a commissioned officer that operates aircraft mission systems formerly on the Tornado GR4, however now on the Reaper, Sentinel R1 drones, the Boeing Rivet Joint, Boeing E-3 Sentry and the Boeing P-8 Poseidon maritime patrol aircraft.
+In the Royal Air Force, a WSO is a commissioned officer that operates aircraft mission systems formerly on the Tornado GR4, Sentinel R1 and Boeing E-3 Sentry, however now on the Reaper MQ-9A drone, the RC-135W Rivet Joint, Shadow R1, and the Poseidon MRA1 maritime patrol aircraft.

 Non-commissioned Aircrew can serve as a WSOp (Weapon Systems Operator), an umbrella term for the various specialist aircrew responsible for assisting the pilot in operating the mission systems of the aircraft (e.g. linguists, loadmasters, crewman).